zakkyakbar/financial-analysis-apple-tesla-microsoft/apple-tesla-microsoft-financial-analysis/README.md

-# Apple, Tesla, Microsoft Financial Analysis
+# Apple, Tesla, and Microsoft Financial Analysis

-## Overview
+## Project Overview

 This project analyzes the financial performance of three major technology companies:

-* Apple
+- Apple
-* Tesla
+- Tesla
-* Microsoft
+- Microsoft

-The analysis focuses on key financial metrics such as revenue growth, profitability, financial leverage, and operating cash flow.
+The analysis focuses on key financial metrics including revenue growth, profitability, financial leverage, and operating cash flow.

-The goal of this project is to demonstrate financial data analysis using Python.
+The objective of this project is to demonstrate financial data analysis using **Python, Pandas, Matplotlib, Excel, and Tableau**.

 ---

 ## Dataset

-The dataset contains financial data from 2022 to 2024 including:
+The dataset contains financial data from **2022 to 2024**, including:

-* Total Revenue
+- Total Revenue
-* Net Income
+- Net Income
-* Total Assets
+- Total Assets
-* Total Liabilities
+- Total Liabilities
-* Operating Cash Flow
+- Operating Cash Flow

 Each record represents the financial performance of a company in a specific year.